Skip to content

 Python batch definition custom technical lineage examples

-tools.example.py and tools.example_with_props.py contain examples of how you can use the models and helper functions defined in src.models.py and src.helper.py.
+tools.example.py and tools.example_with_props.py contain examples of how you can use the models and helper functions defined in src.models.py and src.helper.py to generate the required files for custom technical lineage.
+It also shows how the functions can be used to upload the files to edge, trigger edgecli command and synchronize the capability.

 Retrieve the fullname and domain ID of an asset, based on the domain ID, type ID or display name